OsbornC/Refreshing---GRE-vocabulary-APP/README.md

-The content below is an example project proposal / requirements document.
-Replace the text below the lines marked "__TODO__" with details specific to your project.
-Remove the "TODO" lines.

-(___TODO__: your project name_)

-# Shoppy Shoperson
+# Refreshing GRE Flash Cards

 ## Overview

-(___TODO__: a brief one or two paragraph, high-level description of your project_)

-Remembering what to buy at the grocery store is waaaaay too difficult.
-Also, shopping for groceries when you're hungry leads to regrettable purchases.
-Sooo... that's where Shoppy Shoperson comes in!
+Remembering the GRE vocabulary is waaaaay too difficult, especially for people who use English as a second language.
+Also, bringing a vocabulary book everywhere is tiresome.
+Sooo... that's where Refreshing GRE Flash Cards comes in!

-Shoppy Shoperson is a web app that will allow users to keep track of multiple grocery lists.
+Refreshing GRE Flash Cards is a web app that will allow users to learn GRE vocabulary and take quizzes.
 Users can register and login.
-Once they're logged in, they can create or view their grocery list.
-For every list that they have, they can add items to the list or cross off items.
+Once they're logged in, they can learn the vocabulary by category.
+They can take tests on different word lists and see their scores.
+The words that they do not recognize during the tests will be put in the notes so that they can learn those words from time to time.
+Once they get full marks for a module test, the progress bar will be updated.
+Users can also use this web app as a dictionary by looking up words that they do not know on this app.
+They can also see how many words they still have to remember.
+In addition, they can add words to this vocabulary if they want.

 ## Data Model

-(___TODO__: a description of your application's data and their relationships to each other_)

-The application will store Users, Lists and Items
+The application will store Users, Vocabulary and Modules

 * users can have multiple lists (via references)
 * each list can have multiple items (by embedding)